 The Law Bod shelves its collections of printed materials for individual African nations on Level 1 (one floor beneath the entrance level).
 The books are grouped by jurisdiction, with shelf marks beginning with the country name or an abbreviation of it.

 Depth of coverage varies considerably: you may well discover that for some countries the print collection has an historic rather than a current emphasis.
+It is also strongest in those countries with a British colonial legacy.

 Note.
 The Law Library's largest collection is for South African law.
 For more on this jurisdiction, please consult our dedicated South African guide.